SterlingButters/iPy-SNuS/README.md

 1- First kernel features

-- Nonte Carlo simulation of neutron tracks inside light water.
+- Monte Carlo simulation of neutron tracks inside light water.
 - The code is parallelized at an event level (performed by the concurrent.futures module).
 - Provide high verbosity level.
 - Interpolate cross section by using cubic spline method via scipy.interpolate module.